bullmoose20/MK-Docs/docs/index.md

   * Actors
   * Decades

-Komet gives you endless possibilities to curate and organize your media library any way you want.
+Kometa gives you endless possibilities to curate and organize your media library any way you want.
 Create custom Collections and Overlays that fit your unique preferences and make discovering your content effortless.

 But if you don't want to spend time manually creating Collections and Overlays, we've got you covered.
-Check out the [Komet Defaults](defaults/guide.md) - a handcrafted selection of tried-and-tested Collections and Overlays made by the Komet team.
+Check out the [Kometa Defaults](defaults/guide.md) - a handcrafted selection of tried-and-tested Collections and Overlays made by the Kometa team.

 ## Alternate Branches

-The Develop and Nightly branches are "beta" versions of Komet that are updated more frequently than the stable version (Master branch).
+The Develop and Nightly branches are "beta" versions of Kometa that are updated more frequently than the stable version (Master branch).
 These branches are where bug fixes, new features, and other changes are added before being released to the Master branch.

 However, these branches (especially Nightly) are recommended for more technical users who don't mind updating frequently to get the latest changes.
-Keep in mind that these beta branches may have bugs or other issues that could cause problems with Komet or your media server.
+Keep in mind that these beta branches may have bugs or other issues that could cause problems with Kometa or your media server.
 So, if you're not comfortable with technical issues, it's best to stick with the Master branch.

 ???
 "Develop Branch (click to expand)"

     [![Develop GitHub commits since latest stable release (by SemVer)](https://img.shields.io/github/commits-since/meisnate12/plex-meta-manager/latest/develop?label=Commits%20in%20Develop&style=plastic)](https://github.com/meisnate12/Plex-Meta-Manager/tree/develop)

-    The [develop](https://github.com/meisnate12/Plex-Meta-Manager/tree/develop) branch has the most updated **documented** fixes and enhancements to Komet.
+    The [develop](https://github.com/meisnate12/Plex-Meta-Manager/tree/develop) branch has the most updated **documented** fixes and enhancements to Kometa.
 This version is tested and documented to some degree, but it is still an active Develop branch, so there may be rough edges.

     Switching to `develop`:

     === "Running in Docker"
         Add ":develop" to the image name in your run command or configuration:
             ```
-            meisnate12/komet:develop
+            meisnate12/kometa:develop
             ```
     === "Running on the Host"
-        In the directory where you cloned Komet:
+        In the directory where you cloned Kometa:
             ```bash
             git checkout develop
             ```